Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 Why does Oracle audit energy and utility companies so often?

-Oracle audits utilities because they combine regulated, predictable revenue with old, distributed Oracle estates that have weak entitlement records.
-That mix signals both an ability to settle a large claim and a high chance of finding unlicensed deployment, so the sector ranks high in Oracle review cycles.
+Because regulated revenue meets weak entitlement records.
+Utilities combine predictable cash flow with old, distributed Oracle estates spread across IT and OT, which signals both the ability to settle and a high probability of findings, so the sector ranks high in Oracle review cycles.

 Do standby and disaster recovery servers need Oracle licenses?